 Evidence in the form of letters suggests that during these momentous years, when Einstein was composing his epoch-making theories, Maric played a significant contributory role.
 She is known to have worked with her husband to patent an instrument for measuring small electrical voltages – although, tellingly, her name does not appear as co-author.
 She also corrected the proofs of several of his papers.
 Einstein repeatedly referred to “our work”, “our investigation” and “our theory”.
 In one letter he wrote, “How happy and proud I will be when the two of us together will have brought our work on the relative motion to a victorious conclusion!”
 A colleague, Russian physicist Abraham F. Joffe, even claimed that the legendary quartet of brilliant papers – among them “Special Relativity” – bore both Einstein’s and Maric’s names.

 After the publication of the “Annus Mirabilis” papers in 1905 – heralding the birth of modern physics that would change the course of history – Einstein’s fame was on the ascent.
 With it came a new coterie with whom he could discuss atoms, and Maric’s intellectual and inspirational capacities were no longer required.
-He would, however, continue to rely on her for the humbler duties of running his household and mothering his children for ten more years.
+He would, however, for ten more years continue to rely on her for the humbler duties of running his household and mothering his children.
 They separated acrimoniously in 1914 and divorced two years later.
 As part of the settlement, Einstein promised Mileva his future Nobel Prize money which she duly received.

 In 1919, observations of a solar eclipse proved the General Theory of Relativity.
 Soon after, Einstein moved to America with his new wife, Elsa, and was feted forever after.
 Maric – who collapsed and had to be hospitalized when Einstein demanded a divorce –retreated into obscurity, loneliness, financial insecurity and blackness.
 Robbed of her impetus, she never authored a scientific paper.